 What did Uber do?
 It swam between the customer and taxi driver with digital technology, while showing on a map where the car is and when it arrives.
 No more waiting outside in the cold for a car to arrive, it’s enough to go out a minute earlier.

 The same happened with Airbnb.
 Before there was a hotel and a guest.
 Airbnb offered private residences more affordably than a hotel.
 Hotels.com and ebookers also came between a traveler and a travel agency.
 Then, however, came Trivago, that came between ebookers, hotels.com and the customer and snatched everything.

 Digital technology enables somebody to come between us and the customer while replacing us entirely.

 Pretty dramatic, I’d say.

-In all of these processes it is worth to focus on the variety of questions that you answer during the workshops.
+In all of these processes, it is worth focusing on the variety of questions that you answer during the workshops.

-I can say, that after facilitating close to a hundred strategy processes, this is absolutely a killer way of challenging people’s thought processes!
+I can say, that after facilitating close to a hundred strategy processes, this is absolutely a killer way of challenging people’s strategic thinking!
 Different, sure.
 The point is how you challenge an old operating system together with all of your colleagues and how you find amazing new opportunities thanks to the process.
 Enjoy!

 Stradigo is a brand owned by Rdigo Oy (Business-ID: 2120844-1).

 Rdigo Oy is registered in Finland as a Limited company.
 We are a strategy consultancy located in the Helsinki capital region.

 We’ve been in business since 2007.
 The company name comes from the latin word Redigo, meaning both ‘I shape’ & ‘I renew’.